DNGros/roost-model-community/hackathon_demos/gpt_oss_utils_dactile/README.md

 Entry point there is gpt_oss_utils_dactile/hackathon/hello_controversial.py

 Again, it is hacky.
 The synthesized data there is in the controversial-micro.jsonl file.

+### Contact

+Feel free to make a discussion and tag @DNGros